V0v1kkk/WhisperVoiceInput/readme.md

 - The selection is saved as a plain string setting (`PreferredCaptureDevice`).
   - Empty value means `System default`.
 - If the preferred device is unavailable at runtime, the recorder automatically falls back to the system default.

+### Audio Format

+Choose between MP3 (compressed) and WAV (uncompressed) format:
+- **MP3** (default): Smaller temporary files, requires LAME library
+  - Windows: Built-in (bundled with application)
+  - Linux: Install `lame` package
+  - macOS: May require manual LAME installation
+- **WAV**: Uncompressed format, works on all platforms without additional dependencies
+  - Use this option if MP3 encoding is not available on your system
+  - Slightly larger temporary files (automatically cleaned up)
+  - No quality difference for Whisper API

+To switch format, use the "Audio Format" toggle in Settings.

 ### Output Configuration